Themed Pilots

 • Clear articulation of the problem being addressed in the proposed project

-• Demonstration of how the proposed work will directly contribute to developing new knowledge on data collection and dissemination of race and/or ethnicity data of research participation
+• Demonstration of how the proposed work will directly contribute to developing new knowledge eliminating barriers to research participation for diverse, historically excluded, and under-resourced populations

 • Significance, innovation, and timeliness